Anmol-Porwal18/kube_kombu/README.md

     )
 ```

-`AbstractConsumerAdapter` defines the abstract method `callback` which you need to extend your class with and implment your own adapter on what you want to do on receiving the message.
+`AbstractConsumerAdapter` defines the abstract method `callback` which you need to extend your class with and implement your own adapter on what you want to do on receiving the message.

-Sample Adapter Can be writted as :-
+Sample Adapter Can be written as :-

 ```python
 import json